Internships, Research, and Clubs

 - The completion of at least 3 2000-level political science courses

-If you meet these requirements, please fill out an application.
-A $35.00 application fee is required.
+If you meet these requirements, you should fill out the online application.

 Can I join if I am taking my 3rd 2000-level course this semester?